PoojaJadhav03/Scholarship_Management_Android_Application/README.md

 # How to Run App

-1. Go to Second Branch "ScholarApp_v1.1" and download project
+1. Download  all the filed except readme and output file .
 2. In your System download Android Studio and also configure JDk
 3. Download Git any version and configure it
 4. Select Option "Import Project in android studio"